BlogGuides & TipsPractical Information

 Top

-Most problems first-time visitors encounter in Morocco are entirely avoidable.
-We have a full, detailed guide on the most common tourist mistakes in Morocco — but here are the most critical ones to keep in mind from day one.
+Most problems first-time visitors encounter in Morocco are entirely avoidable with a little forewarning.
+Our full guide on tourist mistakes in Morocco goes into detail, but here are the ones that matter most from the moment you arrive.

-• Trusting anyone who approaches you on the street claiming to help you “find your riad”
+• Trusting anyone who approaches you unsolicited offering to “help you find your riad”

-• Getting into an unmetered petit taxi without agreeing a price first
+• Getting into a petit taxi without first confirming the meter is running or agreeing a price

 • Drinking tap water or accepting ice in drinks at unverified places

-• Wearing revealing clothing in medinas and rural areas
+• Wearing revealing clothing in medinas and conservative rural areas

-• Paying the first price quoted in souks without attempting to negotiate
+• Paying the first asking price in souks without attempting to negotiate

-• Booking the cheapest desert tour without checking operator credibility
+• Booking the cheapest available desert tour without checking operator credibility

-• Assuming that because someone speaks your language they are an official guide
+• Assuming that speaking your language makes someone an official or trustworthy guide

 🧑✈️